Assessing External Validity Over Worst-case Subpopulations: Approach

-\end{lemma} The dual problem is over the threshold $\eta$, and the optimal dual solution is attained at $\aq{\pmu}$, giving the second equality in the preceding display.
-This tail-average is known as the conditional value-at-risk, a common risk measure in portfolio optimization.
-The dual shows the worst-off subpopulation is those who get disproportionately and adversely affected by the treatment, measured by $X$ such that $\pmu(X) \ge \aq{\pmu}$.

-\paragraph{Example} To illustrate how the WTE~\eqref{eqn:wte} accounts for heterogeneity across subpopulations, consider $\pmu(X) \sim N(-.1, 1)$, so that there is substantial heterogeneity across covariates.
-Although the $\mbox{ATE} = -.1$ suggests a negative treatment effect, elementary calculations show $\mbox{WTE}_{.9} = 0.095 \approx - \mbox{ATE}$; for $90\%$ of the population, the treatment effect is the opposite to the ATE.
-The contrast becomes stark as $\alpha$ decreases: we have $\mbox{WTE}_{.5} = 0.698$, meaning for $50\%$ of the population, the treatment effect goes in the reverse direction of the ATE, with magnitude larger by sevenfold.
+The dual optimum is attained at $\aq{\pmu}$ giving the second equality.
+This tail-average is known as the conditional value-at-risk (CVaR), a common risk measure in portfolio optimization~\citep{RockafellarUr00}.
+In contrast to the $\mbox{WTE}_{\alpha}$ involving an unknown nuisance parameter $\pmu(X)$ that needs to be estimated, the CVaR is typically considered over an observable random variable---this gives rise to a salient semiparametric structure.
+The dual shows the worst-off subpopulation is given by those who get disproportionately and adversely affected by the treatment, measured by $X$ such that $\pmu(X) \ge \aq{\pmu}$.
+To illustrate how the WTE~\eqref{eqn:wte} accounts for heterogeneity across subpopulations, consider $\pmu(X) \sim N(-.1, 1)$ so that there is substantial heterogeneity across covariates.
+Although the $\mbox{ATE} = -.1$ suggests a negative treatment effect, $\mbox{WTE}_{.9} = 0.184$, meaning the treatment effect goes in the reverse direction of the ATE for even $90\%$ of the study population.